AM Racing: Truck No. 22 history

+Truck No. 22 results

 Truck No. 32 history

 Austin Wayne Self piloted a second entry for the team, the No. 32, at the 2017 season-opener at Daytona.
 He finished a career-best second after avoiding the big one on the last lap.

+Truck No. 32 results

 Truck No. 37 history

 In 2021, Brett Moffitt drove the No. 37 truck at the Corn Belt 150.

 In 2022, the No. 37 returned as AM Racing's second entry and Logan Bearden would drive the truck at COTA as well as Max Gutiérrez driving at Charlotte.

+Truck No. 37 results

 Truck No. 66 history

 Using Bolen Motorsports' owner points, Justin Fontaine drove the No. 66 truck in one race in 2017.